What All Moms-to-Be Should Know About COVID in Pregnancy

 According to Ruiz, mild cases are thought to last about two weeks, though more severe cases could last longer.
 “Fortunately, the vast majority of cases are mild,” he says, and can be treated in the comfort of your home.

 Risk for severe illness aside, getting COVID during pregnancy can feel particularly rough because your options for over-the-counter medicines are limited.
-“At home, supportive or symptomatic treatment of COVID is okay with things like Tylenol,” says Swamy, but anything beyond that should be approved by your doctor first.
-She explains that while pregnant women should generally avoid things like ibuprofen, Motrin and cough and cold medicines, in situations like this, doctors may green light their use for a couple of days to help treat symptoms.
+“At home, supportive or symptomatic treatment of COVID is okay with things like Tylenol,” says Swamy, but anything beyond that should be approved by your doctor.

+Ultimately, it’s important to check in with your doctor about the infection’s severity and your options for treating COVID during pregnancy.
 If at-home treatment isn’t working and a pregnant patient is on the decline, Swarmy says that hospitalization may be necessary.
-But Mieses Malchuk emphasizes that “prevention is the best defense against COVID.”
+But Alexa Mieses Malchuk, MD, MPH, an assistant professor at the University of North Carolina’s School of Medicine and a practicing family physician, emphasizes that “prevention is the best defense against COVID.”

-It’s understandable why some moms-to-be may be hesitant, but as more and more pregnant women get the vaccine, the CDC says all cumulative data and evidence suggest that the vaccine is effective and safe for Mom and baby.
-And while no vaccine offers 100 percent protection from a virus, the COVID vaccine does provide significant protection from serious illness, hospitalizations and death in pregnant women who are COVID-positive, says Mieses Malchuk.
+The CDC says all cumulative data and evidence suggest that the vaccine is effective and safe for Mom and baby.
+And while no vaccine offers 100 percent protection from a virus, the COVID vaccine does provide significant protection from serious illness, hospitalizations and death in pregnant women who are COVID-positive, Mieses Malchuk says.

 Mieses Malchuk says there’s no evidence that there are any vaccine side effects specific to pregnant women.
 According to the CDC, the most common side effects include pain, redness and swelling at the injection site, as well as fatigue, headache, chills, muscle aches, fever and headache.
 You may feel uncomfortable, but these side effects are usually mild and should be gone within 24 to 48 hours.

-Swamy stresses that there are no concerns for the developing baby or the woman herself in terms of the vaccine’s safety.
+Swamy stresses that there are no concerns for the developing baby or the pregnant pearson themselves in terms of the vaccine’s safety.
 In fact, getting vaccinated helps protect baby, since it significantly reduces Mom’s risk of complications like preterm birth and stillbirth.
 “The more severely ill Mom is, the more likely the pregnancy can be affected,” says Mieses Malchuk, “so the vaccine protects Mom and baby.”
-Also, some studies have shown that moms who are vaccinated pass those antibodies to their babies in-utero as well as through their breast milk after birth.
+Also, studies have shown that moms who are vaccinated pass those antibodies to their babies in-utero as well as through their breast milk after birth.

 Can the COVID vaccine affect future pregnancy?